Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 $ kubebuilder init --domain example.com --repo github.com/Manifaust/k8s-custom-resources-learning-aid/examples/weather-app
 ```

-If you browse resulting folders and files of the resulting golang project, you'll see it has not created a CRD nor controller for you yet.
-But it's set up for one to be created.
+If you browse the folders and files of the resulting golang project, you'll see it has not created a CRD nor controller for you yet.
+But everything is set up for one to be created.
 One thing you'll see is that the `go.mod` includes libraries from `apimachinery`, `client-go`, and `controller-runtime`.
-These libraries makes it easier creating controllers.
+These libraries makes it easier to implement controllers and CRDs.

 ```bash
 $ less config/rbac/role_binding.yaml